GPUSPH/gpusph/CONTRIBUTING.rst

 Communication
 =============

-We are presently working on setting up a better infrastructure for discussions concerning GPUSPH development.
-In the meantime, issues and feature requests can be discussed on the GitHub issue tracker.
+The GitHub issue tracker is available to submit specific issues about building and running GPUSPH, as well as to present any feature request.

+For more general discussion about GPUSPH, its use and development, please join `the GPUSPH Discourse Forum <https://gpusph.discourse.group>`_.

 The GPUSPH developers can also be found on IRC, ``#gpusph`` channel on the FreeNode network.

 Reading the source
 ====================